In September 2016 Indian special forces carried out surgical strikes at 7 terrorist launch pads across the line of control (LOC) in POK. Read more….

 It’s difficult to find harmony when trying to align multiple stakeholders particularly in large enterprises.
 However, that shouldn’t be an excuse from involving stakeholders early.
 In today’s market, stakeholders are all those involved in the success of your product that includes employees, vendors, partners, and customers.
 Have a strategy in place to engage all stakeholders contextually and at an appropriate time.
 Sooner the better, in most cases.

 Immediately after the surgical strike, the Indian government briefed the key leaders of the opposition, called for an all-party meeting, informed the UN and other key countries.
 The India head of military also called up his counterpart in Pakistan and briefed him about the operation.
 A Press conference was planned and called for immediately.
 A plan was already in place to handle any retaliation.

 Tip from the real world: Involving stakeholders early allows you to identify and address any resistance early.
 Having satisfied stakeholders offer you additional support in terms of introductions, referrals, testimonials, and free word of mouth publicity.
-Many new and breakthrough products today are co-created today with customers involved right from the inception of the product.
+Many new and breakthrough products today are co-created with customers involved right from the inception of the product.
 It’s not uncommon for startup’s to open up their Product Roadmap and allow their customers to vote on the upcoming features.

 Being adaptive, responsive, nimble – Agile, at the organization level is a choice that everyone in the organization needs to make and commit to.
 It’s a tedious journey that requires a fair share of taking tough decisions, disrupting the status-quo, being ready to fail, traveling uncharted territory and tapping into the collective intelligence of everyone involved.

-What is your key takeaway from this episode?
+What is your key takeaway from these strategies?
 I’m interested in learning it!